 Analytics - View by Date Chart

 Below the Overview is a bar chart identifying when views occurred for the selected time range.
-The past 30 days are shown by default, but you can select a different range from the Time Range dropdown list identified in the figure below.
+The past 30 days are displayed by default, but you can select a different range from the Time Range dropdown list, as shown in the figure below.

-Notice there is a Download Data button next to the dropdown.
+Notice the Download Data button located next to the dropdown.
 This button generates and downloads a CSV file containing the view data shown in the view-by-location tables.
 Like the data on the page, this download is subject to any filtering applied via both drop-down lists.
-The data in the file will match what is shown on the page.
-If there is no data for the time range and / or media location selected, this button is grayed out.
+The data in the file will match the information displayed on the page.
+If there is no data for the selected time range and / or media location, this button is grayed out.

 No views for the Time Range: Remember that the drop-down lists filter the data shown in all or the sections below them.
 If you change the Time Range where no views occurred in that time frame, the bar chart will be empty, and there will be no tables below the chart.
 In addition, the data in the Download Data button will be disabled.